• Skip to main content

 This vegan wild rice mushroom soup is the perfect healthy dinner to enjoy on a chilly fall evening.
 Includes lots of vegetables and chewy wild rice, the broth is made extra rich and creamy without any added cream or dairy.
 It's easy, healthy and with a gluten-free option.

-Who else needs a cozy kiss of a warm thick soup?
+Who else needs a big bowl of warm thick soup?

 I might have been slightly obsessed with chilled light meals lately (oh hello, zucchini Italian salad).
 But now that Mother Nature has teased me with a few late August chilly days in a row, I'm slowly getting ready to take on all the heavy, warm and filling stews and soups.

 And this vegan wild rice and mushroom soup will give you such an amazing taste on all the cozy fall feasts coming up soon.
-Not that cold mango salads don't have a place-to-be during winter, but when it's really cold outside, please load me up on all the curry stews and rich pasta bake dishes!
+Not that cold mango cucumber salads don't have a place-to-be during winter, but when it's really cold outside, all I want are curry lentil stews and rich pasta bake dishes!

 A nutritious vegan meal that feels indulgent